-HIA is an approach that has been developing internationally over the past five to ten years.
-It has been used extensively in Canada, Sweden, the Netherlands, Australia and other countries.
+HIA is an approach that has been developing internationally over the past ten to fifteen years.
+It has been used extensively in the UK, Canada, Sweden, the Netherlands, Australia and other countries.

-In the European Union, the Amsterdam Treaty makes provision for HIA in policy making and the public health action programme, commenced in 2003, will promote the development of HIA across Europe.
+In the European Union, the Amsterdam Treaty makes provision for HIA in policy making, and the public health action programme which commenced in 2003 promotes the development of HIA across Europe.
 The World Health Organisation has developed a HIA programme and has set targets for member states to develop HIA mechanisms by 2010.